bryanjenningz/mandarin-parroting/README.md

 ## How to use this web app

-1. Find a YouTube video with a transcript that you're interested in understanding and parroting (Here are [some recommended YouTube channels from the Refold Mandarin community](https://zenith-raincoat-5cf.notion.site/a9369f84c1eb4aa3939441d723f3ab07?v=257cd5b4f0e7413bb857d5e1192f2ca9)).
+1. Find a Mandarin YouTube video with a transcript that you're interested in understanding and parroting ([Here are some recommended YouTube channels from the Refold Mandarin community](https://zenith-raincoat-5cf.notion.site/a9369f84c1eb4aa3939441d723f3ab07?v=257cd5b4f0e7413bb857d5e1192f2ca9)).
+2. Copy the video ID and download the transcript VTT file from [Invidious](https://docs.invidious.io/instances).
-2. Paste the YouTube video ID into this web app.
+3. Paste the YouTube video ID into this web app and upload the transcript VTT file that you downloaded.
-3. Parrot and look up all the unknown vocab in the YouTube video.
+4. Parrot, look up vocab, and save all the unknown vocab in the YouTube video, then review the generated flashcards later.

 ## How to effectively parrot